 We had the privilege of interviewing Jelena recently for our Tennis Podcast series

 Tennis Podcast - “In the Mind of a Tennis Champion”

 The insight Jelena gave us into her tennis journey was both inspiring and unsettling.

 After listening back to the interview and having read her book, we realized how much she had endured and how resilient she had become.
 Jelena copped years of physical and emotional abuse from her father, centered around her tennis and her success on the court.

-Imagine playing a match and knowing if you lost it you would cop a flogging when you walked into your hotel room, by the person who should be actually stopping someone from flogging you.
+Imagine playing a match and knowing if you lost it you would cop a beating when you walked into your hotel room, by the person who should be actually stopping someone from beating you.

 Putting up with this for years on end and on top of it dealing with the pressures and demands of being a top tennis pro.
 Reaching number 4 in the world whilst all this was going, it was a herculean effort, seriously.